mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 10/JTAS_-_Volume_10_May24.md

 it may be that some actions are considered ‘fair enough’ by observers or the victims may be felt to deserve what they got.
-A Traveller who shoots a known criminal terrorising the local community may not gain Notoriety if the population feel they have been done a favour.
+A Traveller who shoots a known criminal terrorising the local community may not gain Notoriety if the population feel they have been done a favor.
 On the other hand, harming someone particularly vulnerable or well-regarded might result in additional Notoriety.